-Sitting safely in front of her computer miles away, Janice is watching the security close in around Alex.
+Sitting safely in front of her computer miles away, Janice is watching the security close in around Alexander.
 Every option for exit is rapidly closing, and she begins to worry that this once promising attempt is going to come to a tragic end.
-She closes her eyes as she receives a notification from Alex and the last exit for Alex is locked down.
+She closes her eyes as she receives a notification from Alexander and the last exit for Alexander is locked down.
 She lets out a large exhale.

-She reads through Alex’s 1000 word report on his findings while inside the CIA Director’s computer.
-Janice smiles thinking about what an incredible program Alex was.
+She reads through Alexanders’s 1000 word report on his findings while inside the CIA Director’s computer.
+Janice smiles thinking about what an incredible program Alexander was.
 He was definitely the best Artificial Intelligence she has built to date.

 Meticulous detail has gone into this plan over several decades and several CIA Directors.
 The origins of the plan started back in the 1990s with the then relatively new Internet as the delivery force for a new wave of control mechanisms that can be nearly instantly put into place and adapted to changing public opinions.
 Janice is impressed with how meticulously orchestrated the entire endeavor has been over the last 50 years, with each decade building upon the last until the entire election cycle within the United States was virtually controlled by the CIA.